 - optional: 8 ounces short pasta of choice, cooked to al dente according to package directions & drained

-- Brown the chicken: Add the olive oil to a large Dutch oven or pot over medium-high heat.
-Pat the chicken thighs dry with paper towel, then season generously with 1 teaspoon each kosher salt and ground black pepper.
+- Brown the chicken: Add the olive oil to a Dutch oven or large soup pot over medium-high heat.
+Pat the chicken thighs dry with paper towel, then season generously with 1 teaspoon kosher salt & ground black pepper as desired.
 Carefully add the chicken thighs to the pot, working in batches as needed to avoid over-crowding.
 Cook for 2-3 minutes per side, until deeply golden brown.
 Transfer to a plate and set aside.
 The chicken will not be cooked through at this point – that’s fine!

-- Cook the veggies: Reduce the heat under the Dutch oven/pot to medium.
-Add in the onion, celery, carrot, & butternut squash, seasoning with 1/2 teaspoon each kosher salt and ground black pepper.
+- Cook the veggies: Reduce the heat under the Dutch oven/pot to medium heat.
+Add in the onion, celery, carrot, & butternut squash, seasoning with ½ teaspoon kosher salt & ground black pepper as desired.
 Stir to combine.
-Cook, stirring occasionally, for 5-6 minutes, until the veggies are softened & tender.
+Saute, stirring occasionally, for 5-6 minutes, until the veggies are softened & tender.

 - Add the aromatics: Add the garlic, ginger, & turmeric to the pot.
 Stir to combine.
 Cook, stirring constantly, for 1-2 minutes, until toasty & fragrant.

 - Simmer the soup: Add the browned chicken thighs from Step 1 back into the pot.
 Pour the chicken broth over top.
 Increase the heat to medium-high to bring the soup to a simmer.
-Reduce the heat to low & simmer, stirring occasionally, for 15 minutes.
+Reduce the heat to low to maintain a soft boil & simmer, stirring occasionally, for 15 minutes.

 - Finish the soup: Remove the chicken thighs from the pot & carefully shred.
 You can do so using 2 forks, or my favorite trick: pop them in a stand mixer & let the paddle attachment do the work for you (I swear this works!).
 Add the shredded chicken back into the pot, along with the lemon juice & kale.
 Stir to combine.
 Cook 2-3 minutes, until the kale has softened.
 Taste and season with additional salt or ground black pepper as desired.

 - Serve: Ladle the golden chicken soup into individual bowls.
 If using, stir in a handful of the cooked pasta.
-Serve immediately, with a slice of buttered crusty bread, as desired – YUM!
+Feel free to garnish with a drizzle of extra-virgin olive oil or sprinkle on some finely chopped fresh herbs of your choosing.
+Serve immediately with a slice of buttered crusty bread, as desired – YUM!
 Enjoy!

 - Can I use chicken breasts?
 Sure!
 While I love the extra flavor & richness that chicken thighs add to this soup, you can certainly feel free to swap them out with boneless, skinless chicken breasts if that’s your jam.

 - Can I make this chicken soup vegetarian/vegan?
 Yes!
-Swap the chicken out with 2 15-ounce cans of chickpeas (drained & rinsed) & swap the chicken broth for your favorite veggie broth – this golden soup will be totally vegetarian & vegan.
+Swap the chicken out with two 15-ounce cans of chickpeas or white beans (drained & rinsed) & swap the chicken broth for your favorite veggie broth to make your golden soup totally vegetarian & vegan.
 Skip Step 1 of Recipe Directions, adding the chickpeas into the soup in Step 4.
-You may want to zhuzh up the flavor a bit with extra ginger or a bay leaf or 2.

 - Storage: Golden chicken soup will keep, stored in the refrigerator, for up to 4 days.
 Transfer cooled golden chicken soup to an airtight container.
 If you made pasta for your soup, store it in a separate airtight container.
-It’s so important to store the pasta separately – if left in broth or stock for a long period of time, the pasta will absorb liquid like crazy, which not only makes the pasta soggy when you reheat it, but also messes with the overall ratio of liquid in your soup.
-To reheat, your soup in the microwave or on the stovetop.
+Reheat in the microwave or on the stove top until warmed through.
+(Note: If you opted for a turmeric chicken noodle soup, it’s important to store the pasta separately – if left in broth or stock for a long period of time, pasta absorbs liquid like crazy, which not only makes the pasta soggy when you reheat it, but also messes with the overall ratio of liquid in your soup.)

-- Freezing: Transfer cooled golden chicken soup to a freezer-safe container and freeze for up to 3 months.
-Same concept for storing pasta separately applies for freezing – I’d actually suggest boiling pasta fresh when you reserve the soup.
+- Freezing: Transfer cooled golden chicken soup to a freezer-safe container & freeze for up to 3 months – these are my absolute favorite freezer containers for perfect individual portions!
+Thaw frozen soup in the refrigerator overnight & reheat on the stovetop or in the microwave until warmed through.
+(Note: Same concept for storing pasta separately applies to freezing – for best results, I actually suggest boiling pasta fresh when you reheat the soup.)